Analysis Standard 1: Assessment

-Timely education assessments of the emergency situation are conducted in a holistic, transparent and participatory manner.
+Timely education assessments of the emergency situation are holistic, transparent, and participatory.

 Key Actions